ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-2-3.md

-Chapter 1: Identifying Your Purpose and Passion: Developing Self-Awareness as a Leader
+Developing Self-Awareness as a Leader
 ======================================================================================

 Identifying your purpose and passion is the foundation of purposeful and passionate leadership.
 However, before you can identify your purpose and passion, you must first develop self-awareness as a leader.
 In this chapter, we'll explore how to develop self-awareness as a leader and use it to identify your purpose and passion.